 Which leads to long and fascinating debates about the many specific options at our disposal.
 To keep things moving, I’ll sum up by saying “lots of ways!” and direct your attention to this footnote —>

-The point is, before we get distracted by the many options governments have to invest in a Canada that works for ALL generations, we need to have the courage to face this fact: our governments are prioritizing older Canadians MORE than younger Canadians.
+The point is before we get distracted by the many options governments have to invest in a Canada that works for all generations, we need to have the courage to face this fact: our governments are currently prioritizing older Canadians more than younger Canadians.

 Well then go vote!

 If Canadians in their 20s, 30s and 40s voted at comparable rates to Canadians 50+, would things be different?
 Yeah, probably.
 But resist the urge to simply point the finger at younger Canadians and walk away.

 We all know about the vicious cycle, where younger people don’t vote because politicians don’t speak directly to their lived experiences and their dreams — and sometimes actively discourage participation with hyper-partisanship, attack-ads, scandals and general short-sightedness — so younger people don’t vote, so...

 While we all need to take individual responsibility, increasing turnout and engagement among younger Canadians requires many things simultaneously:

 - Leaders who DO speak directly to experiences and dreams of younger Canadians, and inspire us with their visionary, competent, collaborative approach;

 - Measures to increase access for younger Canadians (e.g. polling stations on campuses);

 - Pure hustle at the peer, family and community level to get people out and into the habit;